diefenbach/django-lfs/docs/user/catalog/products.rst

 A product with variants consists of two parts: The ``product with variant`` which is the parent of a ``variant``.

-The parent can't be saled.
+The parent can't be sold.
 It is just a container for the variants and provides default data which can be inherited by the variants.

 The parent has/defines some ``properties`` (global or local) which are the base